Alternative Techniques in Small Antennas 1

 The issue of directional antennas (e.g., Yagi) is left aside, as it’s something of a separate problem.

-electrically small if it's enclosing sphere is <λ/2π.
+An antenna system is electrically small if it's enclosing sphere is <λ/2π.
 So, a 10m band antenna under 1.6m long qualifies, for instance.
 This is the definition of a small antenna from 60 years ago, established by the Chu-Harrington limit.
 It defines the minimum Q factor (or maximum bandwidth) a certain size of antenna can achieve, with linear polarisation and 100% efficiency:

 Where r is the radius of the smallest sphere enclosing the entire system, k = 2π/λ (free space wave number).
 Efficiency factor η can be approximately measured by comparison to a reference dipole.
 This rule is derived from near-field electric and magnetic storage, and refers to an ideal mathematical situation.